Freakin' Out / All Over Me

 "Freakin' Out" and "All Over Me" are songs by Graham Coxon that appeared on his 2004 album Happiness in Magazines.
 They were released as the final single from the album as a double A-side in October 2004 (see 2004 in British music).
 The single peaked at number 19 on the UK Singles Chart.

+“Freakin’ Out” had previously been released as the album’s first single, charting at #37 on the UK Singles Chart.